google/highway/g3doc/design_philosophy.md

     same file or in `*-inl.h` headers.
 We generate all code paths from the same source to reduce implementation- and debugging cost.

 *   Not every CPU need be supported.
-For example, pre-SSSE3 CPUs are increasingly rare and the AVX instruction set is limited to floating-point operations.
-To reduce code size and compile time, we provide specializations for S-SSE3, SSE4, AVX2 and AVX-512 instruction sets on x86, plus a scalar fallback.
+To reduce code size and compile time, we group x86 targets into clusters.
+In particular, SSE3 instructions are only used/available if S-SSE3 is also available, and AVX only if AVX2 is also supported.
+Code generation for AVX3_DL also requires opting-in by defining HWY_WANT_AVX3_DL.

 *   Access to platform-specific intrinsics is necessary for acceptance in performance-critical projects.
 We provide conversions to and from intrinsics